FailAcademy/learning/adp-vancouver/_slides/_archive/_02-introducing-node.md

 ### 🔥 Fire up your load testing suite

-Open 3 separate terminals & run each of the following commands in it's own terminal window.
+Open 3 separate terminals & run each of the following commands in its own terminal window.

 - **Start your node app using :** `pm2 start index.js` <br/> (from your project directory)
 - **Start the pm2 monitor :** `pm2 monit`